Explore Brno - The 10 Best Attractions for First-Time Visitors

-In the south-east of the Czech Republic lies the country's second largest city, Brno.
-Here you will find a youthful and exuberant university town, full of innovative ideas that at the same time preserve the Moravian region's rich heritage, culture and history.
-A really lovely city, which really gave me more taste!
+In the southeast of the Czech Republic lies Brno - a youthful and vibrant university city, filled with innovative ideas that at the same time preserves the rich heritage, culture and history of the Moravian region.

-The visit to Brno was made in connection with a press trip together with Visit the Czech Republic, but all thoughts and opinions are (as usual) my own.
+This visit to Brno was part of a press trip organized in collaboration with Visit the Czech Republic, but all thoughts and opinions are (as usual) my own.

-I wake up from the noise before the alarm clock has time to ring.
-Outside the window in the darkness at Kåltorget, commerce has already begun.
-Fruit, vegetables, flowers and nuts from all over the region are being lifted up for display on the dignified stalls.
-An elderly lady with well styled silver hair walks around carefully examining broccoli after broccoli.
-When there is such a splendid selection, one has the opportunity to be selective.
+I wake before the alarm even has a chance to ring.
+Outside my window at Kåltorget, the market is already alive in the pre-dawn darkness.
+Fruit, vegetables, flowers, and nuts from across the region are being carefully arranged on the stately stalls.
+An elderly lady with perfectly styled silver hair moves deliberately among the displays, inspecting each head of broccoli with care.
+With such a splendid selection, one can truly afford to be selective.

-Brno is so genuine and so wonderfully non-touristy that I'm glad I woke up from the noise and got to experience the city waking up from its beauty sleep.
-Because Brno is not only a genuinely nice city, but here beautiful architecture meets innovative pub life and lots of exciting cultural events.
-All within easy walking distance of the old town centre.
+Brno feels so genuine and wonderfully off the beaten path that I’m grateful I woke early to watch the city stir from its beauty sleep.
+It’s not just a genuinely charming city—here, stunning architecture blends seamlessly with vibrant pub culture and a host of exciting cultural events, all within easy walking distance of the historic old town.

 Cabbage Square and Cathedral in Brno

-Brno is a bubbling city with 400.000 inhabitants in the southern Czech Republic, in the region of Moravia (Moravia).
-Here in the Czech Republic's sunniest region, wine is big business and although beer is still the Czech Republic's most popular drink, you will be met here by several wine bars with local wines on the menu.
+Brno is a lively city of 400.000 in the south of the Czech Republic, in the heart of Moravia.
+Located in the country’s sunniest region, wine plays a big role here.
+While beer remains the Czech Republic’s most popular drink, Brno welcomes you with numerous wine bars serving the region’s finest local vintages.

 cathedral in Brno surrounded by houses